Enteee/duckpond.ch/_posts/2019-10-25-udev-rule-script-template.md

 # Bonus: A Nix Expression

-In fact the script above is derived from the following nix package:
+The script above is derived from the following nix expression.

 ```nix
 { pkgs ? import <nixpkgs> {}, ... }: